KseniaMIPT/tcrgrapher/README.md

 TCRgrObject <- TCRgrapher(file_path, 1, 3, 4, 5, 7) # positions of clonoset's columns
 ```

-(2) Specify path to the directory with files without metadata
+(2) Specify the path to the directory with files without metadata

-If path for the directory with files is specified and metadata is not specified
+If the path for the directory with files is specified and metadata is not specified,
-metadata will be produced automatically and will have number of rows equal
+metadata will be produced automatically and will have a number of rows equal
 to the number of samples in the directory.
 All files will be merged into one
-data.table with additional column "sample_id"  and column "clone_id" with
+data.table with additional columns "sample_id"  and "clone_id" with
-unique id for every row.
+unique ids  for every row.
 Positions of "count", "cdr3nt", "cdr3aa",
 "V gene", "J gene" clonoset's columns must be specified.

 ```R
 TCRgrObject <- TCRgrapher(dir_path, 1, 3, 4, 5, 7)
 ```

-(3) Specify path to the directory with files and metadata
+(3) Specify the path to the directory with files and metadata

-If path for the directory with files and path to the metadata are specified
+If the path for the directory with files and the path to the metadata are specified,
-only files from metadata column "file" will be taken into consideration.
+only files from the metadata column "file" will be taken into consideration.
-Clonosets will be merged into one data.table with additional column "sample_id" and
+Clonosets will be merged into one data.table with additional columns "sample_id" and
-column "clone_id" with unique id for every row.
+"clone_id" with unique ids for every row.
 Values in the "sample_id" column will be the same as in the "sample_id"
 metadata column.
 Positions of "count", "cdr3nt", "cdr3aa", "V gene", "J gene" clonoset's
 columns and "file", "sampl_id" metadata's columns must be specified.